c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 This helps prevent accidental desktop switching and reduces the risk of unnecessary proctor alerts or exam suspension on suspicion of consulting unauthorized material.

+## Disable Window Tiling Apps (MacBook)

+If you use window tiling apps such as [Rectangle](https://rectangleapp.com/) or [Magnet](https://magnet.crowdcafe.com/), it's strongly recommended to disable/close them before the exam.
+Their keyboard shortcuts can conflict with the exam workstation, causing unexpected behavior when using shortcuts such as *⌘ + ←* and *⌘ + →*.

 ## History Search by Prefix

 __This is probably my most valuable tip!__